vmiklos/turtle-cpm/guide/src/advanced.md

 ## Re-sharing TOTP shared secrets

-TOTP shared secrets are typically transfered as QR codes, though there is usually a fallback option to get the shared secret string itself, which is what `cpm` can manage.
+TOTP shared secrets are typically transferred as QR codes, though there is usually a fallback option to get the shared secret string itself, which is what `cpm` can manage.
 However, the QR code also contains other information about the shared secret, and there are tools like [2fa-qr](https://stefansundin.github.io/2fa-qr/) that allow obtaining the full `otpauth://` URL from the